How to Source Products to Sell on Amazon: Best Sourcing Strategies

 Step 3: Use the search filters to find products that meet your criteria.
 To find products that sell well, use the sales filter to search for products with sales greater than a certain number (like monthly sales greater than 300).
 The category filter can help you narrow these numbers down to your areas of interest.
 You can also use the ready-made Product Selections feature to save time.

 Step 4: Focus on new/trending products.
-Check New Products for items added recently.
-Trending Products checks those who have significant sales growth.
+Check New Products for recently added items.
+Trending Products will tell you those that have experienced significant sales growth.